hbctraining/BMI714_Intro_to_HPC/lessons/R_libraries_on_O2.md

 Based on this message it looks like the main library folder cannot be modified by us.
 Instead, the cluster has been set up to allow every **user to create their own personal libraries for the distinct versions of R**.
 This is to account for every user having different needs.

 **Type `cancel`** or do Ctrl + C to escape back to the R command prompt and **quit out of R without saving the workspace image**.
-Before we can install any packages let's get you setup with personal libraries.
+Before we can install any packages let's get setup with personal libraries.

 ```r
 > q()
 ```

-### Setting up the folder and local environment to allow package installations
+### Creating Personal R Libraries

-The details we provide in this section is a condensed version of what is provided on the [HMSRC O2 Wiki](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/1588662168/Personal+R+Packages).
-We encourage you to peruse the docs to get more detailed information for working with R on O2.
+> **NOTE:** The details we provide in this section is a condensed version of what is provided on the [HMSRC O2 Wiki](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/1588662168/Personal+R+Packages).
+We encourage you to peruse the docs to get more detailed information for working with R on O2 and/or talk to the folks at HMS RC when troubleshooting.

+A personal R library is basically a space in your home folder which is dedicated for source code related to any R packages you choose to install.
+Once you have a package installed for a specific version of R, you simply point to that directory when loading your libraries.
+There are two main things you need to do:

+1. Create a  folder for your libraries
+2. Define that space (path to the directory) as an environment variable, so R knows to look there when loading libraries
+3.

 The following commands can be run in the shell at the command prompt.
 ```bash